 And anyway, content in the knowledge that Ron/Bill is just up the road, suddenly I ain’t afraid of no ghosts.

-Disclosure: BoyEatsWorld stayed as guests of Old Trahlee, however all meals, experiences and overactive imagination induced heeby-jeebying were at our own expense.
+Disclosure: BoyEatsWorld visit to Hartley Historic Village with Kids was as the guests of Old Trahlee, however all meals, experiences and overactive imagination induced heeby-jeebying were at our own expense.
 Opinions, as always, are our own.